mrpoons-studio/repo.info/docs/CONTRIBUTING.md

 * Include the steps to reproduce the bug, what you expected to happen, and what happened instead
 * Check that you are using the latest version of the project and its dependencies
 * Include what version of the project your using, as well as any relevant dependencies
-* Only include one bug per issue.
-If you have discovered two bugs, please file two issues
+* Only include all the bugs ready to report per issue at a time.
+If you have discovered more and mor bugs and issues, please zipped and file once only by appropiate link
 * Even if you don't know how to fix the bug, including a failing test may help others track it down

-**If you find a security vulnerability, do not open an issue.
+**If you find a security vulnerability, do not open an issue - please.
 Please email security@github.com instead.**

 ## How to suggest a feature or enhancement

-If you find yourself wishing for a feature that doesn't exist in the Minimal theme, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist from us, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that the Minimal theme has today have been added because our users saw the need.
+Many of the features here has today have been added because our users saw the need.

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and goals of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible, including describing the problem you're trying to solve.

-[Open an issue](https://github.com/pages-themes/minimal/issues/new) which describes the feature you would like to see, why you want it, how it should work, etc.
+[Open an issue](https://github.com/mrpoons-studio/cloud-infrastructure.on.android.using-termux.discuss-board/discuss/new) which describes the feature you would like to see, why you want it, how it should work, etc.